-Palley, E. & Shdaimah, C.S. (forthcoming).
-The complicated history of U.S. child care policy.
+Palley, E. & Shdaimah, C.S.
+(2014).
+In Our Hands: The Struggle for US Child Care Policy.
 New York: New York University Press.

 Shdaimah, Corey S., Stahl, Roland W., Schram, Stanford F. Change Research: A Case Study on Collaborative Methods for Social Workers and Advocates.
 New York: Columbia University Press, 2011.
 Order information at: http://cup.columbia.edu/book/978-0-231-15178-8/change-research

 Shdaimah, C.S.
 (2009) Negotiating justice: Public interest lawyering, low-income clients, and the pursuit of social justice, New York University Press.